Reverse Mortgage Pros and Cons

 - Medicare and Social Security benefits are NOT affected.
 However, needs-based government assistance, such as Medicaid, could be affected.
 Let us know during the first conversation in order for us to help properly structure the loan so your benefits are not affected.
 You will need to visit with your benefits counselor to know if our structure is acceptable to them.

 - There are fees associated with obtaining a Reverse Mortgage and these fees are typically higher (but may be lower) than those associated with a conventional mortgage.
 The Counseling fee and the Appraisal fee are paid up front (credit card) whereas the rest is commonly rolled into the loan.

 - If you have an outstanding balance that is larger than the Reverse Mortgage Principal Limit can cover, there are 2 outcomes.
 You come in with the money needed to cover the difference or you spent money on Counseling and an Appraisal for a loan that never closes.

 - “My neighbor has a cousin who’s friend had a reverse mortgage and…” Stories are told about the lender’s intent to “steal the home” from a senior homeowner.
 They would be laughable if they weren’t so harmful and inaccurate.
 But, everyone loves a scary story, so these stories keep getting told.
 There is a lot of confusion and misinformation about the HECM reverse mortgage program and this causes some people to dismiss the one program that could have genuinely helped and made a positive impact on their lives.
-So, unless your neighbor or friend is a CRMP, we recommend that you get accurate information from an experienced professional and not from a storyteller.
+We recommend that you get accurate information from an experienced professional.